Selengerel/SeattleAirbnb_Analysis/README.md

     ├── calendar.csv                  # data set calendar
     ├── Prj1_SeattleAirBnB_1.ipynb    # Jupyter notebook with the analysis

 There is 1 jupyter notebook available here to show the analysis related to the above questions.
-Markdown cells and comments were used to assist in walking through the thought process for individual steps.
+Markdown cells and comments were used to assist in walking through the steps.

 The 3 csv files used for the analysis are downloaded from kaggle.